danmondev/microservices-exercise/README.md

 ### REST/HTTP

 The first one makes use of an `HttpClient` for directly requesting a resource from one microservice to another (`ReadersService` → `BooksService`).
 This of course creates a tight coupling between the two microservices as the _client_ microservice needs to be aware of specific details about the _provider_ (such as the host URL).
+This is considered an anti-pattern in the context of microservices.

 ### MassTransit and RabbitMQ